Posts

 Image

-Spasmodic Dysphonia is a voice disorder caused by a neurological condition, affecting your speech.
-This disorder can affect all ages and can develop at any time.
+Spasmodic Dysphonia is a voice disorder often caused by some neurological conditions, which could greatly affect your speech.
+This disorder is not immune to any age and can affect anyone and, unfortunately, can surface with anyone at any given time.
 With this voice-related problem, movement of the vocal cords is forced and strained resulting in a jerky, hoarse, tight or groaning voice.
-If you are affected by Spasmodic Dysphonia Disorder, the muscles inside your vocal box (mainly larynx and vocal cords) may receive some abnormal nerve signals that most of the time cause the vocal folds to spasm uncontrollably.
+If you are affected by Spasmodic Dysphonia Disorder, the muscles inside your vocal box (mainly the larynx and vocal cords) may receive some abnormal nerve signals that most of the time cause the vocal folds to spasm uncontrollably.
 Symptoms of Spasmodic Dysphonia At first, the symptoms may be mild and they may occur only occasionally.
 But with time, they may worsen and the spasms become more frequent.
 The main symptom of spasmodic dysphonia is a forced movement of the muscles inside the vocal box.
 This usually causes a very strained voice.
-The words you speak may be dragged out or broken while you talk.
-The symptoms may also include: • A hoarse voice • D ifficult production of
+The words you speak may be dragged out or broken while